nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/customer-settings.md

 ![password](_static/customer-settings/customersettings2.png)

-* Set the **Password minimum length, Password must have at least one lowercase, Password must have at least one uppercase, Password must have at least one non alphanumeric character, Password must have at least one digit** to change password complexity.
+* Set the **Password minimum length, Password maximum length, Password must have at least one lowercase, Password must have at least one uppercase, Password must have at least one non alphanumeric character, Password must have at least one digit** to change password complexity.
 * **Unduplicated passwords number** is a number of passwords that mustn't be the same as the previous ones.
 * Select the **Default password format** as follows:
   * *Clear*